Understanding Inheritance and Composition in PHP Object-Oriented Programming

 Composition allows you to determine behaviour at runtime rather than at class definition time.
 This flexibility is particularly valuable for features that need to change based on user input, configuration, or environmental factors.

 As your application grows, you may find that classes which use composition are easier to extend and modify than those relying on inheritance.
-The PHP 8.3 changes introduced features like readonly classes that complement composition patterns well, making it cleaner to define immutable data objects that can be passed between components.
+Modern PHP versions support patterns that make it cleaner to define immutable data objects and flexible component interactions.

 The Strategy Pattern and Composition